Design Notes

 Everyone enjoys returning to a well-organized, spacious kitchen after a long day.
 It’s even better if your kitchen includes a nicely organized pantry!
 So, what, precisely, is the definition of a pantry?
-A pantry is a tall container or structure with plenty of storage space, pull-out shelves or drawers on the inside that may be customized, and front, back, and side access to the stored food.
+A pantry is a tall container or structure with ample storage space, pull-out shelves or drawers on the inside that can be customized, and access from the front, back, and sides to the stored food.
 They were popular in the past due to the ease with which they could be used.
 And we’re happy to see them make a comeback.
 However, you need to take special care when designing one.
 It may be costly to replace, so careful planning is required before construction begins.
 So, here’s exactly how to design the right pantry for your home.

 Learn from your past